andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 5\.2.3 – All players must upload their in-game screenshots requested by referees during the game.
 Screenshots not uploaded 48 hours after a match will result in the player receiving a yellow card and the clan forfeiting the match.

-5\.2.4 – Screenshots or demos can be requested by admins at any time.
+5\.2.4 – Screenshots or demos can be requested by a vcod.gg Admin, Supervisors, Referee or the opposing Clan's Admin at any time.

 #### **6. Cheating and Bug Abuse**